hdShang/arxiv-daily/docs/cs-CV/2025-09-03/papers/250903212v1-aiva-an-ai-based-virtual-companion-for-emotion-aware-interaction.md

 ---
 layout: default
-title: AIVA: An AI-based Virtual Companion for Emotion-aware Interaction
+title: "AIVA: An AI-based Virtual Companion for Emotion-aware Interaction"
 ---

 # AIVA: An AI-based Virtual Companion for Emotion-aware Interaction